canokeys/canokey-documentation/content/development/protocols/piv.md

 The CanoKey PIV applet implements the mandatory features of [NIST SP 800-73-4](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) and a set of extensions.
 This page documents CanoKey-specific behavior and the commands exposed by the implementation.
 Refer to NIST SP 800-73-4 for the standard command and TLV definitions.

-Unless a section states otherwise, the extensions documented on this page require firmware version 3.1.1 or later.

 ## 1. Application and Transport

 ### 1.1 AID